Sabuj-CSE11/AnimalDetection/README.md

 # AnimalDetection
-This is for our Cloud Computing project.
+This is for LfD project.
 Detection is done using YoloV5 model

 # Dataset: